TMNTturtleguy/es-theme-ComicBook/readme.txt

 The theme is designed for use with video preview.
 -The detail (Video View) will play the preview video "md_video" in the large black box.
 -Scraped art "md_image" wil be displayed in the bottom gray box to the right of the video.
--YOU MUST HAVE AT LEAST 1 VIDEO in each systems gamelist in order for this to work.
-If you do not have a video for a system YOU MUST:
--If you do not have a video for a system: Open the theme.xml in the systems folder.
-Delete lines for "md_image"  The bottom gray box will be blank, but the scraped art will appear full size in the large black box.
 -If you have at least 1 video, the scraped art "md_image" will appear in both the Large Black box and the small gray box for all games that are missing videos.

 The theme is optimized for 2D Box Art and Screenshots - 3D boxart will work, however it may not fill the designated area.